joergschultzelutter/mpad/documentation/USAGE.md

   - openweathermap.org

+Finally, this program is only to be used by licensed ham radio operators.
 If you use this program, then you agree to these terms and conditions.
 Thank you.